 Besides all the fancy lights and quirky features, the Nothing Phone 1’s clean software is also one of its biggest selling points.
 The near-stock and bloatware-free Nothing OS has been a delight to use so far.
 I did come across a couple of non-recurring bugs here, but they’re nothing an update or two can’t fix.

 Also, most of Nothing’s cosmetic tweaks to Android 12 feel… refreshing instead of unnecessary.
 Like the oversized internet and Bluetooth tiles on the notification tray and its custom widgets.
 And the cherry on top is that Nothing has promised 3 generations of OS and 4 years of security updates for the Phone 1.
-Then again, don’t expect Android 13 to arrive on Phone 1 this year.
+Then again, Nothing took its sweet time to roll out the Android 13 update for this guy.

 - (50MP main, 50MP ultrawide)